 - A first-level academic degree ("License" or equivalent) with an additional two (2) years of professional experience in one or more relevant fields.
-The additional work experience used in calculating academic equivalence shall not count towards the minimum general professional experience. - b) The number of years of relevant work/professional experience within EU public administrations or academia combining the area(s) of expertise and demonstrated specific skill(s) & competence(s): Five (5) years. - c) Other essential qualification(s): - Relevant experience in the area of organization, implementation and cost assessment of rehabilitation service provision; - Knowledge of methodologies and principles of cost-benefit analysis in rehabilitation services provision and/or OSH facilities and/or healthcare; - Experience in social security administration in the area of rehabilitation of persons victims of work injuries and/or occupational diseases - \circ $\;$ Acute sense of diplomacy and institutional relations.
+The additional work experience used in calculating academic equivalence shall not count towards the minimum general professional experience. - b) The number of years of relevant work/professional experience within EU public administrations or academia combining the area(s) of expertise and demonstrated specific skill(s) & competence(s): Five (5) years. - c) Required language knowledge: fluency in English, written and oral; - d) Other essential qualification(s): - Relevant experience in the area of organization, implementation and cost assessment of rehabilitation service provision; - Knowledge of methodologies and principles of cost-benefit analysis in rehabilitation services provision and/or OSH facilities and/or healthcare; - Experience in social security administration in the area of rehabilitation of persons victims of work injuries and/or occupational diseases - O Acute sense of diplomacy and institutional relations.